OVERVIEW

 One of the nice things about receiving a 1099-NEC rather than a W-2 is you can claim business deductions on your Schedule C, which you use to calculate your net profits from self-employment.

-Your deductions must be for business expenses that the IRS considers ordinary and necessary for your self-employment activities.
+Your deductions have to be for business expenses that the IRS considers ordinary and necessary for your self-employment activities.

 - An expense is ordinary if it's incurred by self-employed individuals in a similar field.